john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

         CSV) in Org Mode format (Emacs).

     -   Designing Relax NG schemata to validate XML files.

+	-   Writing XSLT to transform XML output to older formats in order to support client programs that require an older format prior to being safely updated.

     -   Writing extensive technical documentation in Org Mode format (Emacs).